pmanojlovic/flint/docs/quickstart/selfcal.md

 To keep track of options across rounds of self-calibration we use a 'strategy' file in a YAML format.
 We give details of this in {ref}`config`.
 You can generate a minimal strategy file using `flint_config create`.
 You can specify a 'global' set of options under `defaults`, which will be overwritten by any options set in rounds of `selfcal`.

 By way of example, the following strategy file appears to work well for RACS-style data.
 We do not recommend using this verbatim for any/all sets of data.
-The `flint_flow_selfcal_pipeline` workflow if referenced by the `selfcal` operation.
+The `flint_flow_selfcal_pipeline` workflow is referenced by the `selfcal` operation.

 ```yaml
 version: 0.2